 Ely Silverman ’26

-Ely is a freshman from Manhattan.
-He’s unsure about a major but loves photography.
-He spends his time hanging with friends, hosting a WHCL show, reading, and watching movies (and doing work, in case my mom reads this!).
+Ely is a sophomore from Manhattan.
+He’s unsure about a major but loves photography, literature, and government.
+He spends his time hanging with friends, hosting a WHCL show, reading, and watching movies (and studying, in case my mom reads this!).

 Office / Department Name